MikeZakrevskii/MikeZakrevskii/README.md

 Skilled in manual testing: API / UI / Mobile

-Developed regression test-suites and smoke-checklists for a large e-commerce platform (X5 Retail)
+Developed regression test suites and smoke checklists for a large e-commerce platform (X5 Retail)

-Designed a transability matrix, conducted monitoring over test coverage of business requirements
+Designed a traceability matrix and also conducted monitoring of the test coverage of business requirements

 Tested an integration with an external payment module (SBERPAY)